techgrounds/cloud-assignments-E28MS/Assignments/Cloud/Azure Global Infrastructure.md

 Azure offers two types of regions:

-Recommended regions are suitable for most workloads.
+-  Recommended regions are suitable for most workloads.

-Alternate regions aren't optimized for primary workloads.
+-  Alternate regions aren't optimized for primary workloads.
 Instead, alternate regions are available only for backup or failover, or only for customers with a company presence within a defined country/region.

+Each region has more than one data center, which is a physical location.

+A group of data centers deployed in a latency-defined perimeter and connected through a dedicated regional low latency network.